International Writing Workshops

-- Open for applications
+- Closed for applications

-- 11 Nov 2020 - 17:00 GMT
+- 09 Nov 2022 - 17:00 GMT

 - Writing Workshops

 Through the Writing Workshops programme, the British Academy aims to encourage and support early career researchers in developing countries to publish in high impact journals in the fields of the humanities and social sciences, and enable them to develop connections with academics and journal editors based nationally and internationally.
 The writing workshops are in effect making a career intervention, instilling and aiming to change long term academic culture, and engaging with the wider ecosystem researchers inhabit.

 The lead applicant must be based at a UK university or eligible research institute and be of postdoctoral or above status (or have equivalent research experience).
 The lead applicant must either be in a permanent position at the institution or have a fixed-term position for the duration of the award.
 Each application must have at least one co-applicant based in an ODA-eligible country.